nihaal7/MultipleChoice-Question-Answering-by-FineTuningBert/README.md

-# CommonSense-Question-Answering-by-FineTuningBert
+# Multiple Choice Question Answering by Fine Tuning Bert

-The Commonsense Question Answering project is based upon the OpenBookQA dataset modeled on an “open book” middle-school science exam” format (see https://aclanthology.org/D18‐1260.pdf).
+The Multiple Choice Answering project is based upon the OpenBookQA dataset modeled on an “open book” middle-school science exam” format (see https://aclanthology.org/D18‐1260.pdf).
 Multiple-choice questions are posed based upon one of 1326 facts.

 We have trained two models:

-Fact = 1.
+1. Fact = 1.
 Model to use knowledge from an accompanying fact along with commonsense to answer the questions.

-Fact = 0.
+2. Fact = 0.
 Model to use only commonsense to answer the questions.

 We have fine-tuned the BERT model for common-sense question answering.